-Maybe that’s not a bad thing though – the past Superbowl commercial I remember best is the 2004 Pepsi/Apple cross promotional ad which focused upon downloading music legally.
+Maybe that’s not a bad thing though – the past Superbowl commercial I remember best is the 2004 Pepsi/Apple cross-promotional ad which focused upon downloading music legally.

 The Glamorization of Copyright Infringement

-While I enjoyed the content and presentation of Pepsi/Apple ad itself (especially Green Day’s version of “I fought the law,”) it was the controversy that led to the ad in the first place that make it memorable to me.
+While I enjoyed the content and presentation of Pepsi/Apple ad itself (especially Green Day’s version of “I fought the law,”) it was the controversy that led to the ad in the first place that makes it memorable to me.

 The inspiration for the ad were lawsuits from the Recording Industry Association of America (RIAA) prosecuting teenagers for downloading music from the web, and the RIAA’s efforts to present those teens as if they were pirates.

-With the explosive growth of sites like YouTube, and member created or copied videos that sample music and images from other works that are copyrighted, it’s hard not to envision pirates filling our streets.
+With the explosive growth of sites like YouTube and member-created or copied videos that sample music and images from other works that are copyrighted, it’s hard not to envision pirates filling our streets.
 Yet many of those videos are creative, innovative, and imaginative – something that copyright law is supposed to inspire instead of halt.

 Friction Between Copyright and the Web